jcmello2/aggregator-advanced-settings/readme.txt

 Major features in AAS include:
 * Try to hide 'Powered by WordPress' from the footer.
 * Hide admin bar (and profile page) from non-admin users.
-* Set login page style to site current theme.
+* Set login page style from a list of available themes.
 * Replace WP logo in login page with site custom logo and site home link.
 * Replace WP title in login page (removes 'WordPress' expression).
-* Simple Register / Login widget.
+* Register / Login widget with optional privacy policy link.
-* Portuguese translation.
+* Portuguese translation (pt_PT).

 == Installation ==